-Senior Ministers, including Winston Peters, don't seem keen on an Ihumātao deal with the Crown
+Ihumātao: Government unmoved by Māori King's urging of Fletcher deal with Crown

 But speaking to media, he said any questions around what the Government's role was going forward was "not relevant".

-Asked if the Government would ever consider buying the land from Fletcher and return it to manu whenua, Peters said the land was subject to a major Waitangi deal – "there has been a settlement".
+Asked if the Government would ever consider buying the land from Fletcher to return it to manu whenua, Peters said the land was subject to a major Waitangi deal – "there has been a settlement".

 Peters, who is also NZ First's leader, said: "Some of the questions being put up for speculation at the moment are not helpful because they don't help a resolution on this matter."

+"We have not been a party to those discussions and we are disappointed to see they have not produced a resolution.

+"We will now seek urgent discussions with all parties to inform our position."

-Jones told the Herald that NZ First's position on Ihumātao had not changed, despite Kīngi Tūheitia's statements this morning.
+Jones told the Herald NZ First's position on Ihumātao had not changed, despite Kīngi Tūheitia's statements this morning.

 "We don't want to reopen the Treaty of Waitangi settlement process and we desperately think that the site is ideal for ... housing."